strapi/strapi/docs/v3.x/guides/custom-data-response.md

 To enforce this rule we will customize the action that fetches all restaurants and remove the email from the returned data.

-To follow the example your will have to create a content type `restaurant` and add the following field definition:
+To follow the example you will have to create a content type `restaurant` and add the following field definition:

 - `string` attribute named `name`
 - `text` attribute named `description`